Diana K. Milevska

 National Weather Service Glossary “Bow Echo”

-It rages on for a few more minutes before the rain fizzles out into a drizzle.
-You think you’re safe, so you and your friends decide to leave the stadium and head back to the car.
-Not even half a block down Clark, and it starts to pour again.
-The wind picks up, and you have just enough time to run into the nearest bar for shelter.
-Everyone inside watches through the large windows as rain mixes with hail and a stop sign beside the bar flaps haphazardly in the wind as if it was a ship’s sail.
-Your eyes are transfixed by what’s going on outside, and then you hear it: the blaring of the tornado sirens.
+The storm raged on for a few more minutes before the rain fizzled out into a drizzle.
+We thought we were safe, so we decided to leave the stadium and head back to the car.
+But not even half a block down Clark, it started pouring again.
+We ran into the nearest bar for shelter and watched through the large windows as rain mixed with hail.
+That’s when we heard it: the blaring of the tornado sirens.